 In an emergency you must go directly to a hospital and notify the Scheme as soon as possible of your admission.
-In the case of an emergency, you are covered in full for the first 24 hours or until you are stable enough to be transferred.
+In the case of an emergency, you are covered in full for the first 24 hours or until you are stable enough to be transferred to a designated service provider (DSP) hospital.